meltano/meltano/docs/src/docs/installation.md

 - [pip](https://pypi.org/project/pip/)

 ::: warning
-If you want to install Meltano in a virtual environment: virtualenv and pipenv are not supported.
+If you want to install Meltano in a virtual environment `virtualenv` and `pipenv` are not supported.
+Python 3 has built-in support for [virtual environments](https://docs.python.org/3/tutorial/venv.html) (see `venv`).

 Please use `python -m venv venv` to create your virtual environment.

 See [this issue](https://gitlab.com/meltano/meltano/issues/141) for more information.
 :::